 TIPS FOR A GREAT HEADSHOT

 • Choose well-fitting clothes.
-Not too tight, not too baggy.
+If it’s too tight, or too baggy, best to skip it.

 • Avoid clothes with logos or branding.

-• Stick to neutral colors.
-Avoid red if you have a ruddy complexion or rosacea.
+• Avoid the color red if you have a ruddy complexion or rosacea.

-• If you have a light skin tone, avoid white, cream, beige, pastels, peach or yellow, as they will make your skin tone looked washed out and pale.
+• If you have a light skin tone - avoid very light colors like white, cream, beige, pastels, peach or yellow, as they can make your skin tone looked washed out and pale.

-• If you have a dark skin tone, avoid dark colors like black or brown.
-Lighter colors will bring out the lighter tones in your skin and even the contrast of the photo.
+• If you have a dark skin tone - avoid very dark colors like black, navy, or brown.

 • If you will be photographed on a white background avoid wearing white or other very light colors.
 If you will be photographed on a black or dark background, avoid wearing black or very dark colors.

-• For a casual look, consider a blouse, sweater, polo shirt, button-down shirt, or sweater.
+• For a casual look, consider a blouse or sweater.

-• For a more professional look, consider adding a tie or jacket.
+• For a more professional look, consider adding a blazer.

 • Choose half, 3/4 or full length sleeve tops.